splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/2-rum-tour-1.md

 Normally you have only one line inside the first chart,  Click on the link that relates to your Petclinic shop, http://198.19.249.62 in our example:

-This will bring us to the Tag Spotlight page
+This will bring us to the Tag Spotlight page: